 The expenses incurred to publish a journal vary from one to the next.
-Throughout this Guide, we assume that most potential publishers of new Open Access journals can properly determine the full nature and extent of their own operating costs, both fixed and variable, under the journal's proposed business model.
-Therefore, in discussing costs here, we focus on the impact that Open Access or a particular funding component might have relative to a journal's cost structure.
-6 Journal publishers-both nonprofit and commercial-range from single-title publishers to large organizations.
+Throughout this Guide, we assume that publishers of existing journals know the full nature and extent of their own operating costs, both fixed and variable, under the journal's existing business model.
+Therefore, in discussing costs here, we focus on the impact that Open Access or a particular funding component might have relative to a journal's existing cost structure.
+Journal publishers-both nonprofit and commercial-range from single-title publishers to large organizations.
 Some organizations have in-house professional staffs to provide editorial, production, sales, marketing, and administrative support.
 Others outsource some, or all, of these functions to volunteers (for example, unpaid editors and referees drawn from a society's membership), paid part-time staff or independent contractors, or third-party service providers.
 Further, while there are some economies of scale in journal publishing, larger organizations tend to bear greater incidental costs than many smaller organizations.
 Some (typically nonprofit) publishers enjoy long-standing in-kind contributions (both explicit and implicit) from academic institutions, sponsors, and other organizations.
 These in-kind contributions-including, for example, office space, administrative support, technical hosting and support, etc.-effectively offset costs that would otherwise be incurred by the publisher.

 Obviously, high cost structures impose a steeper hurdle for any income-generating model to clear, while low cost structures allow the publisher greater flexibility in selecting a business model.
-Thus, in terms of initial risk perception, high cost operations will need to carefully evaluate the ability of Open Access models to offset such cost structures.
-Alternatively, in instances where the organizational resolve to adopt an Open Access model is great, publishers may also elect to deploy the lowest possible operating structure in order to substantially limit costs.
+Thus, in terms of initial risk perception, high cost operations will need to carefully evaluate the ability of Open Access models to offset their existing cost structures.
+Alternatively, in instances where the organizational resolve to adopt an Open Access model is great, publishers may also elect to revise their operating structure in order to substantially reduce costs.
+However, such a restructuring presupposes a significant commitment on the part of the organization and a realistic ability to in fact reduce expenses to a level sufficient to achieve a successful Open Access business model.

-The incremental costs of publishing an Open Access journal lie primarily in the development of a digital publishing capability-new to first-time publishers, as well as to those established publishers that currently publish only in print (or that have a limited online presence, such as presenting only tables of contents).
+The incremental costs of converting to Open Access lie primarily in the development of a digital publishing capability-new to those publishers that currently publish only in print (or that have a limited online presence, such as presenting only tables of contents).
 These costs include: